-This module presents the different ways of asking about domestic violence in situations where you suspect the presence of domestic violence.
+This module presents the different ways of asking about domestic violence in situations where you suspect its presence.
 Furthermore, first steps after the disclosure of domestic violence are presented.

 IMPRODOVA: How to respond to a disclosure

-“A turning point for me out of my abusive marriage was gaining access to domestic violence literature.
-I remember sitting with a small publication in my hands and reading through a list of different types of abuse: emotional, psychological, social, financial, physical, and a corresponding list of common behaviours.
+“What helped me to get out of my abusive marriage was gaining access to literature on domestic violence.
+I remember holding a small publication in my hands and reading through a list of different types of abuse: emotional, psychological, social, financial, physical, and a corresponding list of common behaviours.
 I was in a state of shock, because I could tick most of the categories and behaviours on the list as ‘my life’.
-The book also discussed the ‘cycle of violence’ and I could identify closely with the patterns it described.
-I had always considered myself an intelligent, well educated person but the ‘cycle of violence’ occurring in my life had created so much confusion that I was unable to put it all together and understand that this was systematic cyclic abuse being used to control me and that living with the stress was making me increasingly physically sick.”.
+The book also discussed the ‘cycle of violence’, and I could identify with the patterns it described.
+I had always considered myself an intelligent, well-educated person, but the ‘cycle of violence’ occurring in my life had created so much confusion that I was unable to put it all together and understand that this was systematic cyclic abuse being used to control me and that living with the stress was making me increasingly physically sick.”

-Mary confiding in her my private care physician and friends and their ongoing support was pivotal in changing her internal dialogue, providing the reality check she needed to confront the pattern of violence and become more confident and decisive about changing her circumstances.
+Mary’s confiding in her private care physician and friends as well as their ongoing support was pivotal in changing her internal dialogue, providing the reality check she needed to confront the pattern of violence and become more confident and decisive about changing her circumstances.

-“It took a long, long time for me to give up the hope, the dream that things were going to change.
+“It took me a long, long time to give up the hopes and dreams that things were going to change.
 I had adopted a strategy of forgetting abusive events as quickly as possible as a means of coping and surviving.
 It often came as an enormous shock when my pyhsician or friends reminded me of an event or how I had felt at the time, because I was trying desperately to dwell on the good things and kindnesses that always followed the abusive episodes that left me incredibly emotionally vulnerable and usually quite unwell physically.

 I can’t even remember what the trigger was on that Saturday night, but he was very drunk, and he had just lost the job he had recently started.
-I sat frozen with fear on my bed for hours while he screamed at me that he wanted to kill us both.
+I sat, frozen with fear, on my bed for hours while he screamed at me that he wanted to kill both of us.
 I could not get out of the house, but I managed to lock myself in a bedroom and waited till he left the house the next day before leaving the room.
 That day I went to see my mother to ask if I could stay with her for a while, but she was too frightened.
 I went home and locked myself in my room again overnight.
-On Monday I took the courage to go to my physician told him about the death threats and he advised me to contact the police to seek assistance.
-They helped me finding a secure place and I never went home again.
+On Monday, I took the courage to go to my physician and told him about the death threats.
+He advised me to contact the police to seek assistance.
+They helped me find a safe place and I never went home again.
 I had nothing with me except my handbag and the clothes I was wearing.

 In the first few weeks after leaving I was very ill, both physically and emotionally.
-The sense of loss and grief for the life I had known for the past 23 years was immense; my home, my garden, my pets and everything I had created was in that house.
-I could barely function, bursting into tears constantly night and day – I just couldn’t control it.
+The sense of loss and grief for the life I had known for the past 23 years was immense: my home, my garden, my pets, and everything I had created was in that house.
+I could barely function, burst into tears constantly night and day – I just couldn’t control it.
 I was extremely anxious.
 I couldn’t eat … I couldn’t sleep without drinking alcohol.
-I felt like there was an electric current vibrating through my whole body and I just wanted it all to stop.
-I found myself thinking that if I could get home again, this violent emotional upheaval and the painful physical symptoms would go away.
+I felt like my body was electricly vibrating all the time, and I just wanted it to stop.
+I found myself thinking that, if I could get home again, this violent emotional upheaval and the painful physical symptoms would go away.
 This is not what I wanted, or how I wanted my life to go.
 It was the most awful, distressing time of my life.
 I felt like I would have accepted comfort from almost anywhere.
 I was incredibly vulnerable and frightened that my husband would follow through with his threats to suicide.
 I was terrified for my own personal safety and was very concerned that I was putting my mother’s safety at risk by staying with her.
 This time I did not go back even though I considered it many times … I knew I would not survive if I did and the many small steps I had made towards independence with the help of a number of people, including my physician, meant that I now had the strength, health and support to leave.”

 a) What has been done by the physician to help Mary?